 We are back in Philly!
 Well, mostly.
 We are splitting our time between Philadelphia during the school year with travel (stagingjouneys.com) and summer time in Northern Michigan.
 I am so happy to be back in this city, even though it’s complicated and loud and big.
 I somehow breathe more easily being here.

 Now I also write a monthly newsletter that arrives in the mail.
 It’s called the Peppermint Alley Press.
 You can sign up for it here.
 I like slow mail, I like the romantic excitement of opening the mail box and finding an actual letter or personal something.
 So I am putting some of that out into the world.

 I tend to see home as something not involving a physical building.
 I get homesick for people, seasonal foods, experiences, and moments of beauty more than for our house, our bed, etc. So in this virtual “home” space on Peppermint Alley, I hope to capture the thoughts, pictures, and activity of our home in the world.
 I’m also the sort of person who loves to have drop-in visitors…the sort of friends who stop by with chocolate or drop in for coffee or spend a week (or month) with a tent pitched in my backyard.
-I don’t know how much that sort of friendship still exists…maybe it’s because we are more busy or we live further apart or because we moved… But I sure hope that stop-in friendship is out there somewhere…So stop on by… bring a favorite recipe, sample fresh biscotti, play with my little ones, sit on our porch, leave a comment, share a story…Consider yourself more than welcome to make yourself at home.
+I don’t know how much that sort of friendship still exists…maybe it’s because we are more busy or we live further apart or because we moved… But I sure hope that stop-in friendship is out there somewhere…So stop on by… bring a favorite recipe, sample fresh biscotti, play with us, sit on our porch, leave a comment, share a story…Consider yourself more than welcome to make yourself at home.